 While most would agree that mothers deserve loving appreciation all throughout the year, every time Mother’s Day comes around, people go a little extra, showering moms with gratitude and gifts.

-According to the latest report by the National Retail Federation, Mother’s Day is the third biggest spending holiday in the USA.
+According to the latest report by the National Retail Federation, Mother’s Day is the third biggest spending holiday in the US.
 This comes as no surprise, as 84% of Americans agree they celebrate Mother’s Day every year.
-Plus, they buy gifts not only for their moms, but also for every type of mom in their life.

-Besides, did you know that last year Mother’s Day spending reached a record-high of $23.6 billion?
+Besides, did you know that last year Mother’s Day spending reached $23.1 billion?
 If you think people spend this money on flowers and cards only, you’re wrong.

 1. Create a page dedicated to Mother’s Day shopping